 With 2.5b more people expected to move to cities by 2050, supporting urban biodiversity is becoming increasingly urgent.
 Global wildlife populations have declined by 70% in the last 50 years.
 Cities are getting bigger while wildlife habitat is disappearing.

-Stay tuned for this new project suporting new native habitat, bird-safe materials, and urban biodiversity research!
+Stay tuned for this new project supporting new native habitat, bird-safe materials, and urban biodiversity research!